Norwich 2019/20 season preview: Your complete guide to the new Premier League season

 It’s rare that teams score their way to safety in the top flight, you need a resilient back line to shut out the danger when the big guns come calling.

-And Premier League defences are far tricker customers to deal with than in the second tier.
+And Premier League defences are far trickier customers to deal with than in the second tier.

 Norwich will play some lovely football, they’ll record a few eye-catching results and give the neutrals plenty of entertainment, but that doesn’t always bode well when it comes to mere survival.
 It’ll be close, but a little naivety in their approach to the season could leave them short.